 - Place all ingredients in a Vitamix, except for the optional ingredients.

 - Start the blend on the lowest setting and gradually increase to 7-8.

 - Blend for 1.5 to 2 minutes, until smooth with some “pulp.”
 If you won't use the pulp, blend until completely smooth, move to step 4 and then skip to step 8.

 - Taste to be sure flavors are to your liking and balance accordingly.

 - Strain the liquid to separate it from the pulp.
 After straining, you’ll get a little over 2 cups of liquid and about one half cup of pulp.

-- Use the remaining pulp as a spicy garnish for oysters on the half shell, if desired.
+- Optional: Use the remaining pulp as a spicy garnish for oysters on the half shell, if desired.
 I used Kusshi oysters from the west coast.

 - Sprinkle a plate with Old Bay or a flavored salt of your choice.